433rd Airlift Wing: Initial activation and Korean War service

 The wing was first activated in the reserve as the 433rd Troop Carrier Wing, replacing the 12th Air Division at Cleveland Municipal Airport on 27 June 1949 when Continental Air Command (ConAC) reorganized its reserve units under the wing base organization system.
 The ConAC reorganization also reflected President Truman’s reduced 1949 defense budget, which required reductions in the number of units in the Air Force, The wing was manned at 25% of normal strength but its combat group was authorized four squadrons rather than the three of active duty units.
 The wing flew various trainer aircraft and Curtiss C-46 Commandos.

 The wing, along with all reserve combat and corollary units, was mobilized for the Korean war.
 It was part of the first wave to be mobilized.
+(Note: The 452nd Bombardment Wing and 437th Troop Carrier Wing were the only reserve units mobilized for the Korean War before the 433rd.
+Cantwell, p.
+87.)
 Upon activation in October 1950, the wing moved to Greenville Air Force Base (later Donaldson Air Force Base), South Carolina, receiving Fairchild C-119 Flying Boxcar aircraft the following month.
 The wing began tactical training in March 1951.
 It airlifted personnel and supplies to United States Army units in the field.
 It also Airdropped personnel and equipment during army exercises.

 The 433rd left Donaldson in July 1951 and arrived at Rhein-Main Air Base, Germany in early August.
 In Europe, it participated with U.S., British, and French units in field training.
 In July 1952, the wing was inactivated and its mission, personnel and equipment were assumed by the 317th Troop Carrier Wing, which was simultaneously activated at Rhein-Main.